ISBN: 978-0-948964-43-5. Retail price: GB£12.00 (approx US$20.00)

 A new handsome hardback by Rev. Richard Plant.
 Contemporary Biblical coins are covered, as are examples of coins from Biblical Lands and newer coins showing Biblical themed images.

 - Traditionally stitched and very well produced hardback.

 - Over 200 pages.

 - Nearly 600 different biblical related coins are illustrated.

 - Indexed by person and place name.

-- Huge appeal, not just to Christians or people interested in bible study - this is a book for all and contains no bias.
+- Huge appeal, not just to Christians or people interested in bible study - this is a neutral book for all and contains no bias or strong religious views.

 Chapter 1 - The language barrier (Latin names on Greek coins, Greek dating).